Port Douglas Adult Only Holidays - Things To Do For Adults

 Port Douglas Things To Do For Adults - Your Entertainment Guide

 Port Douglas in Tropical Far North Queensland, Australia, is a quaint, scenic town located on the edge of the oldest rainforest in the world, the Daintree Rainforest and the world famous Great Barrier Reef.

 This little town has traditionally been the secret getaway and holiday place for the rich and famous, the most recent visitors (that we have seen) have included Ed Sheeran, Zara Phillips (The English Queen’s granddaughter) Adele the amazing singer currently taking the music world by storm and Florence (from Florence and the Machine).
-From the Coral Sea various Princes and mining magnates have pulled in to the Reef Marina in their luxury white boats to enjoy Port Douglas’s hospitality and its scenic village charm.
+From the Coral Sea various Princes and mining magnates have pulled in to the Reef Marina in their luxury private charter yachts to enjoy Port Douglas’s hospitality and its scenic village charm.

 Away from the natural beauty of the place and sightseeing in the daytime, the night time action in Port Douglas is just as important.
 A pub crawl would take about 5 minutes to walk to all the places on the main street called Macrossan Street, but in this small area there’s a lot going on for your more mature entertainment pleasure where children are not permitted.

 On most nights of the week you will find some live entertainment somewhere in Port Douglas.
 Being a major tourist centre means that there will always be people out and about on a balmy night in Port Douglas, whether dining or drinking.
 A little known quirk of this township is that it actually has two ‘weekends’.
 Tuesday night is tourism industry workers night and the beginning of the ‘weekend’ for all the staff who work in hotel and resort tourism & hospitality, so this can end up being a very lively night in town indeed.

 Then of course you have the normal office and shop workers weekend which begins on Friday night and then everyone goes back off to work first thing Monday morning.